Poland Energy Information

 Renewable in % Electricity Production

-According to the European Directive on renewables, the national target was to reach a 15% share of renewables in the final consumption in 2020 (12.2% in 2019).
-The NECP targets 21-23% of renewables in final energy consumption in 2030 and 27% in power production by 2030.
-These targets were raised in the energy policy until 2040, which aims to reach at least 23% of renewable energy sources in gross final energy consumption in 2030 (i.e. the upper value of the NECP target of 21-23%), of which at least 32% in electricity, mainly from wind and solar PV, 28% in heating, and 14% in transports).
+The 2020 target of the European Directive on renewables to reach a 15% share of renewables in the final consumption was not reached (12.9% in 2020).
+The energy policy until 2040 aims to reach at least 23% of renewable energy sources in gross final energy consumption in 2030 (i.e. the upper value of the NECP target of 21-23%), of which at least 32% is in electricity (compared to 27% in the NECP), 28% in heating, and 14% in transport.

 Interactive Chart Poland Share of Renewables in Electricity Production (incl hydro)